PCI-ORG/PCI-NKO/README.md

 If your system has less than 16GB VRAM, you may need to adjust the training parameters.
 Conversely, with more powerful hardware, you can increase the complexity of computations or parallel batch size.
 Training parameters can be modified in /src/model_config.py.

 **Note:** The training process requires significant disk space, primarily for generated logs.
 Depending on the size of your source data and training settings, the required disk space may vary considerably.
-Please allocate at least 15GB of free disk space, or adjust the logging configuration according to your training needs.
+Please allocate at least 15GB of free disk space or adjust the logging configuration according to your training needs.

 ### Environment Setup